7 Key Things To Know When Starting Over in Life

-For example, note the beauty in the day, no matter the weather.
-The birds, squirrels, rabbits, and your pets that are wonderful to watch all around you.
+For example, note the beauty of the day, no matter the weather.
+The birds, squirrels, rabbits, and your pets are wonderful to watch all around you.

 Write down all the nice things you have that you enjoy the people that you have in your life.
 You will soon find that this list can be huge.

 “Man cannot live without faith because the prime requisite in life’s adventure is courage, and the sustenance of courage is faith.” – Harry Emerson Fosdick